 Traditional plastic ball retrievers tend to bend and potentially snap when fully extended.
 Luckily this is not the case with his Callaway product.

-The Callaway branded club headcover is an aesthetic add on that allows you to place this ball retriever in your bag like any other club.
-This is a helpful add on for anyone that doesn’t like the look of the traditional ball retrievers sticking out of their bag.
+The Callaway branded club headcover is an aesthetic add on.
+It allows you to place this ball retriever in your bag like any other club.
+This is a helpful add on for anyone that doesn’t like the look of the traditional ball retrievers.

 The head of this Callaway water ball retriever has to metal clamps that hold your ball between them.
 This is a similar style to some of the clamping style golf ball alignment tool that will firmly hold your ball in place.